 |© K'ien Productions|

 Interview with Nadia El Fani about her film “Secularism, Inch’ Allah” by Olivier Barlet published in Africultures.
 Interview held at Festival d’Apt, November 2011.
-Translation from French by Beti Ellerson.
+Translation from French by Beti Ellerson in collaboration with Africultures.

 You make a simple investigation on the hypocrisy that exists in religion as it is lived in daily life with a focus on Ramadan.
 Then there is a revolution and the nature of the film changes, directing its attention to the public debate on secularism.
 How did the transformation from the original project take place?